19 Best Presidents Day Mattress Deals for February 19, 2024

 Plus-size sleepers need beds that give them the support they need throughout the night.
 Titan mattresses offer precisely that.
 The Titan and Titan Plus Luxe mattresses are on sale for Presidents Day.
 When you use code PRESDAY30, you can cash in on 30% off until the sale ends on Feb.
 19. A Queen Titan mattress is priced at $875 right now, and the Luxe is only $1,120.

 Budget shoppers rejoice!
-The Dreamfoam mattresses are 30% off for Presidents Day.
+The Dreamfoam mattresses are 30% off for Presidents Day with code PRESDAY30.
 That means the already ultra-affordable Dreamfoam Doze mattress is available for $168.
 There will be few times when you can get a bed for less than this.

 The sale extends sitewide, so you can save on sleep accessories like pillows, sheets and blankets.
 Use the code PRESDAY30.
 The sale ends Feb.
 19